-To set the device to briefly show password characters as the user types, set this option.
-Touch > Security.
-Touch Make passwords visible.
-A check in the checkbox indicates that the option is enabled.
+To set the device to briefly show password characters as the user types:

+Swipe down from the status bar to open the quick settings bar and then touch > • Security.
+Slide the Make passwords visible switch to the ON position.

 Button Remapping